 It’s not unfeasible to cover around 90km a day on paved stretches of the Ringroad, but elsewhere the same distance might take three days and conditions may be so bad that you walk more than you ride.
 Give yourself four weeks to circuit the Ringroad at an easy pace – this would average around 50km a day.
 Make sure you’ve worked out how far it is to the next store before passing up the chance to buy food, and don’t get caught out by supermarkets’ short weekend hours (see Money).
 Off-road cycling is prohibited in order to protect the landscape, so stick to the tracks.

-If it all gets too much, put your bike on a bus for 3000kr.
+If it all gets too much, put your bike on a bus for 3500kr.
 If there’s space, bikes go in the luggage compartment; otherwise they are tied to the roof or back.
 Either way, protect your bike by wrapping and padding it if possible.

+Though Iceland is probably a safer place to hitch than elsewhere in Europe, Australia or the US, it still carries inherent risks.
 If you must hitch, never do so alone and remember that you don’t have to get in just because someone stops.
 Given the wide gaps between settlements it will probably be obvious where you are heading for, but always ask the driver where they are going rather than saying where it is you want to go.

 Everywhere you go in Iceland you’ll find tours on offer, ranging from whale-watching cruises, hikes, pony treks and snowmobile trips across southern glaciers to bus safaris covering historic sites, Interior deserts, hot springs and volcanoes or even sightseeing flights over lakes and islands.
 Some routes – like the popular Golden Circle via Þingvellir, Geysir and Gullfoss – you can also do independently easily enough, but in other cases you’ll find that tours are the only practical way to reach somewhere.

 Tours can last anything from a couple of hours to several days, with the widest range offered between June and September.
 Booking in advance is always a good idea; details of tours and operators are given throughout the guide.
-In winter – which as far as tourism is concerned lasts from September to May – many operators close completely, and those that remain open concentrate on four-wheel-driving and glacier exploration along the fringes of the southern ice caps, as the Interior itself is definitely off-limits by then.
+In winter – which as far as tourism is concerned lasts from October to May – many operators close completely, and those that remain open concentrate on Northern Lights, four-wheel-driving and glacier exploration along the fringes of the southern ice caps, as the Interior itself is definitely off-limits by then.
 While bigger agents in Reykjavík offer trips almost daily in winter, don’t expect to be able to just turn up at a small town off-season and get onto a tour – most will require a few days’ advance warning in order to arrange everything.